|

 If

-we want to calculate the probability of achieving 19, 20 or 21 points, all
+we want to calculate the probability of achieving 19, 20 or 21 points, we

-we must do is total the three probabilities just calculated.
-We obtain
+have to add together the three probabilities just calculated.
+We

 P = 9/47 = 19.14893%.